britram/rains-prototype/draft-trammell-rains-protocol.md

 follows:

 - The global context is identified by the special context name '.'.
-Assertions in the global context are signed by the authority for the subject name.
-For example, assertions about the name 'ethz.ch.' in the global context are only valid if signed by the relevant authority which is either 'ethz.ch.', 'ch.', or '.' depending on the value of the subject name of the assertion.
+Assertions in the global context are signed by the Authority for the subject zone.
+For example, assertions about the name 'ethz.ch.' in the global context are only valid if signed by the relevant Authority which is either 'ethz.ch.', 'ch.', or '.' depending on the value of the subject zone of the Assertion.
-- A local context is associated with a given authority.
+- A local context is associated with a given Authority.
 The local context's name is divided into an  authority-part and a context-part by a context marker ('cx--').
-The authority-part directly identifies the authority whose key was used to sign the assertion; assertions within a local context are only valid if signed by the identified authority.
+The authority-part directly identifies the Authority whose key was used to sign the Assertion; Assertions within a local context are only valid if signed by the identified Authority.
 Authorities have complete control over how the contexts under their namespaces are arranged, and over the names within those contexts.
 Both the authority-part and the context-part must end with a '.'.